Arthur C. Morgan

-Arthur C. Morgan (1904–1994) was an American sculptor, mostly of Louisiana political and business figures.
+Arthur Carmine Morgan (August 3, 1904 – September 9, 1994) was an American sculptor, mostly of Louisiana political and business figures.
 Morgan's work can be seen across his home state of Louisiana and in the Capitol Visitor Center, Washington, DC.
 He and his wife Gladys B. Morgan ran an art school, the Southwestern Institute of Arts, in their Shreveport home for over forty years.

 Early life and education

-Born Arthur Carmine Morgan on August 3, 1904, at Riverton Plantation in Ascension Parish, he was educated in Louisiana public and private schools.
+Born at Riverton Plantation in Ascension Parish, he was educated in Louisiana public and private schools.
 At an early age Morgan went to New England and New York, where he attended art schools and graduated from Beaux-Arts Institute of Design, a mostly vocational art school in New York City.
 He became a private pupil and protégé of Gutzon Borglum and worked in the studios of Mario Korbel, Attilio Piccirilli, and others.